airabutler/Interactive-World-Map/README.md

 ## Build

 Run ng build to build the project.
 The build artifacts will be stored in the dist/ directory.

-## Installation

-1. Ensure you have Node.js and npm installed on your machine.
-2. Clone this repository to your local machine.
-3. Navigate to the project directory in your terminal.
-4. Run the following command to install project dependencies:

 ## Running unit tests